-Interfaith Ministries for Greater Houston (IM) is excited to announce plans to create a Plaza of Respect at its 3303 Main Street headquarters in the Midtown District of Houston.
+Interfaith Ministries for Greater Houston (IM) is grateful to have completed phase I of its Capital Campaign and is excited to announce plans to create a Plaza of Respect at its 3303 Main Street headquarters in Midtown.
 The Plaza will be dedicated to the interfaith work of three of our city’s most celebrated faith leaders — Archbishop Joseph Fiorenza, Rabbi Samuel Karff and Reverend William A. Lawson.
 It will be the capstone of the IM campus and a beautiful civic space in the heart of Midtown.

 The Plaza will complete IM’s campus, a project which started in 2012 with the launch of the Many Faiths Building Together capital campaign.
-IM has consolidated its headquarters and Meals on Wheels operation into Midtown.
-Now, we must raise the final $2.5 million of the $14,200,000 total campaign goal for the construction of the Plaza and establish a Reserve Fund needed to maintain the space.
+Now, we must raise the final $2.5 million of the $14,200,000 total campaign goal for the construction of the Plaza and establish a Reserve Fund needed to maintain the campus.

 Why the Plaza?

 - Create a reflective, inspiring space in Midtown celebrating the religious diversity of our city.

 - Honor three religious leaders who have led the way for Houston as a respectful and inclusive community.

 - Recognize and educate about the many faiths in Houston.

 (left to right) Rev. Lawson, Archbishop Fiorenza, Rabbi Karff